MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-configuration.md

 Define the optimization goal
 -----------------------------
-A goal in Resource Scheduling Optimization is what the tool aspires to optimize.
+A goal is what the tool aspires to optimize.
 An example of a goal is to maximize working hours or minimize travel time.
-You can define how bookings should be optimized (constraints and objectives).
-The goal of the Resource Scheduling Optimization engine is to process a list of resources and a list of resource requirements, along with existing bookings, to create the optimal route/list of bookings for the resources.
-Bookings can be considered optimally scheduled if they:
+You define how bookings should be optimized (constraints and objectives).
+The Resource Scheduling Optimization engine processes a list of resources and a list of resource requirements, along with existing bookings, to create the optimal route or list of bookings for the resources.
+Bookings are considered optimally scheduled if they:

 - Meet all company constraints.
 - Have the highest possible score for the company’s objectives.